The Nessy Approach To Learning

-- Every resource is graded so the student is not expected to know anything that has not yet been taught.
+Every resource is sequenced so the student is not expected to know anything that has not yet been taught.

-- A highly structured, sequential, cumulative and systematic phonics based learning program.
+Nessy uses a highly structured, sequential, cumulative and systematic synthetic phonics based learning program that progresses to fluency.

-8 Essential Components of Nessy Reading & Spelling
+8 Essential Components of Nessy Reading and Spelling

 - Phoneme-Grapheme Correspondences